-Government agencies, SMEs and startups will need to work together and take advantage of growth opportunities if Australia is to become a leader in financial technology (Fintech) innovation, a new study by Frost & Sullivan says.
+Government agencies, SMEs and startups will need to work together and take advantage of growth opportunities if Australia is to become a leader in financial technology (Fintech) innovation, a new study by Frost - Sullivan says.

 "Fintech in Australia – Trends, Forecasts and Analysis 2015-2020" focuses on the importance of data security to aid a strong CAGR growth rate of 7.31% in banking and finance security technology sector.

 Cyber security The study addressed issues relating to mobile payment as one of the major challenges facing the Fintech sector, stressing the need for collaboration and partnership with security vendors to protect financial data and consumer trust.

+This, according to Saranga Sudarshan, research analyst, ICT Practice at Frost - Sullivan, is less likely to affect large companies that already have established security protocols, but security doesn't just apply to companies but the entire supply chain.
 “End-user attacks are the highest priority given that the decentralisation of personal smart devices, whether they are wearables, smartphones or personal computers, will make storage of end-user credentials the most vulnerable to security attacks.
 Uniform security protocols will not be implemented without significant standardisation of operating systems and version updates,” Sudarshan says.